apache/couchdb-documentation/src/cluster/sharding.rst

         "{name}@{address}"
     ]

-*Note*: You can remove a node by specifying 'remove' instead of 'add'.
+*Note*: You can remove a shard from a node by specifying 'remove' instead of 'add'.

 Once you have figured out the new changelog entries, you will need to update the ``by_node`` and ``by_range`` to reflect who is storing what